nomeata/haskell-for-readers/haskell-for-readers.md

 Prelude> :kind Monad
 Monad :: (* -> *) -> Constraint
 ```
-Because monads are a powerful, ubiquitous and somewhat tricky concept, we will look at them next.
-But in order to understand them properly, we have to have a closer look at the kind `(* -> *)`.

 A close look at `* -> *`
 ------------------------

-According to the kind of `Monad`, only type constructors of kind `* -> *` can be instances of a monad.
-And I believe that one way towards grasping monads is to get a good handle on the concept of a type constructor, both concretely, and the concept.
-Once we have seen enough concrete examples of them, worked out the common patterns, we can appreciate an *abstraction over type constructors*, which the monad concepts, along with functor and others, is.
+So according to the kind of `Monad`, only type constructors of kind `* -> *` can be instances of `Monad` .
+And I believe that one way towards grasping monads is to get a good handle on the concept of a type constructor, both concretely, and the abstract concept.
+Once we have seen enough concrete examples of them, worked out the common patterns, we can appreciate an *abstraction over type constructors*, which monad, along with functor and others, is.

 Let us start abstractly, and consider a type constructor `m` with kind `* -> *`.
 So for every type `a` (of kind `*`), there is a type `m a`.
 The meaning of `m a` is (usually) very different from, but still somehow related, to the meaning of `a`.
 It could be “extra data”, it could be additional behavior, some kind of bookkeeping, or effects of sorts.